Kalsi-Manjot-Singh/devjournal/Hinge_Bot.md

 - Captured/replicated more accurate request order

 **Reflection:** Prompts are a core part of Hinge — implementing them made the automation much closer to a real client.

+## Day 18 – August 22, 2025
+- Added **mitmproxy dump script** for capturing live traffic
+- Adjusted axios/proxy setup for debugging flows
+- Used dump to validate request/response parity with official client

+**Reflection:** This was all about deep debugging — setting up the proxy pipeline was painful, but worth it.